zevireinitz/influencer.dev/README.md

 # Why Dev Influencers are Important
 Simply put - dev influencers are important because developers appreciate _**authenticity**_.

-This list is a collection of humans who have built an audience and earned a reputation for their expertise in a specific area.
+This list is a collection of humans who have built an audience (big or small) and earned a reputation for their expertise in a specific area.
 Their ability to speak with clarity, authority, and consistency about a particular topic makes them trusted advisors to the people who consume their content.

 Connecting with the right influencer can help brands/companies in several ways:
 - Get pro-grade feedback